 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Kids tend to mimic their parents when it comes to the ways in which they act and speak – and taking pills is no different.
-Showing your children how to swallow pills and emphasizing that it is not hard to do will ease their fears.
+Showing your children how to swallow pills and emphasizing that it isn’t hard to do will reassure them.

-Often children will put a pill in their mouth but don’t swallow it right away.
-Then the pill coating dissolves and they experience a horrible taste, so they spit out the pill.
-This results in reluctance to try taking a pill again.
+Often children will put a pill in their mouth but won’t swallow it right away.
+Then the pill coating dissolves and they experience a horrible taste, so they spit the pill out.
+We’ve all experienced this bitter taste, and it’s no wonder kids are reluctant to take a pill if they’ve experienced this.
 Unfortunately, many liquid medicines don’t taste great either.

-But what to do if the medicine is in liquid form?
+But what do you do if the medicine is in liquid form?

-After your child swallows the liquid medicine, give him or her something to drink.
+After your child swallows the liquid medicine, give them something to drink.
 That will drown out the taste.

-Almost any food that has a thick consistency will work to mask medicine.
+He says almost any food that has a thick consistency will work to hide the medicine.
 For some kids, orange juice will do the trick, especially if it’s the pulpy kind of juice.
 But it can be anything with a strong flavor that your child likes.

-Gelatin, however, is not a good choice – it’s not as flavorful or cold as other foods.
+Gelatin, however, is not a good choice – it’s not as flavorful or cold as other foods, he notes.